StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/tensorflow-model-mlflow.md

 mlflow.register_model(model_uri, "BreastCancerModel")
 ```

-You can transition the model between stages, like Staging and Production, for use in deployment.
+You can transition the model between stages like Staging and Production for use in deployment.
 Once registered, you can also publish the model in the Published Services tab for easy access and integration.

 ## Step 9: Publish and Monitor the Model